CD-Mackay/Twitter-Backend-Clone/README.md

 ### Setup

 - To run the project run npm install to install dependencies
+- Create a .env file and populate it with the appropriate port and postgres database.
 - From within the root folder, run 'npm start' to begin the server
 - From the 'api_testing' folder, run 'npm test' to begin tests.